Williamson A. Sangma: New government proposals

-Under the leadership of Sangma, APHLC met Jawaharlal Nehru, Prime Minister of India, in November 1960, and raised the apprehensions of Assamese language on Tribals.
+Under the leadership of Sangma, the APHLC met Jawaharlal Nehru, Prime Minister of India, in November 1960, and raised apprehensions about the imposition of the Assamese language on Tribals.
 Nehru, however, opposed the proposal for a separate state.
-When the delegation met Nehru again in December 1960, Nehru offered a Scottish plan—full authority for tribals in internal matters and complete control over expenditures and freedom in regard to the language – it also has a constitution of the committee in the Legislative Assembly of Assam comprising all the MLA's from the hills to examine the legislative proposals for the hill areas.
+When the delegation met Nehru again in December 1960, Nehru offered a Scottish plan—full authority for tribals in internal matters and complete control over expenditures and freedom in regard to language – as well as a constitution of the committee in the Legislative Assembly of Assam comprising all the MLA's from the hills to examine the legislative proposals for the hill areas.
 The APHLC in its fourth session at Shillong in April 1961, rejected the proposal, and resolved to boycott the 1962 general elections.
 While APHLC rejected the Scottish plan, District Congress Committee accepted it and decided to contest the elections in 1961.
-APHLC's Council of Action, with an intention to prevent a split, decided to contest the elections, and consequently APHLC won 11 out of 15 seats contested.
+The APHLC's Council of Action, intending to prevent a split, decided to contest the elections, and consequently the APHLC won 11 out of 15 seats contested.

-In 1963, the Mizo Union revolted its stand against APHLC as they felt their individuality would be lost by joining the Khasis and the Garos.
-When Sangma and it's APHLC delegation met Nehru on 10 June 1963, a new plan was proposed with name Nehru plan—that contemplated that the hill areas of Assam must remain within the state of Assam, enjoying the ninety percent autonomy of a state – there should be a Cabinet minister as in-charge of administration of the hill areas – Hill minister would have to act according to the norms of Cabinet government.
-Nehru plan, however, was opposed by Government of Assam, Chief Minister of Assam, and the Congress party itself in Assam.
+In 1963, the Mizo Union took a stand against the APHLC as they felt their individuality would be lost by joining the Khasis and the Garos.
+When Sangma and an APHLC delegation met Nehru on 10 June 1963, a new plan was proposed named the Nehru plan — that contemplated that the hill areas of Assam would remain within the state of Assam, but enjoy ninety percent of the autonomy of a state – there should be a Cabinet minister in charge of administration of the hill areas who would have to act according to the norms of Cabinet government.
+The Nehru plan, however, was opposed by the Government of Assam, the Chief Minister of Assam, and the Congress party itself in Assam.

-After the death of Nehru, Indira Gandhi had chaired as Prime Minister of India in 1966.
-APHLC, having decided to boycott 1967 general elections. submitted another memorandum to Indira Gandhi demanding a separate Hill state when she visited Shillong in December 1966.
-Indira instead, proposed for Reorganization plan, with an official statement from Government of India on 13 January 1967 to reorganise the state of Assam on the basis of a Federal structure conferring upon the hill areas equal status with the rest of the state of Assam.
-Communist Party of India, stepped-in differing from APHLC and Congress on Federal structure in name of reorganisation and called for a National integration of tribal people with mainstream of Indian life, rather than merely looking from the development angle of tribal people with the statement:
+After the death of Nehru, Indira Gandhi became Prime Minister of India in 1966.
+The APHLC, having decided to boycott the 1967 general elections. submitted another memorandum to Indira Gandhi demanding a separate Hill state when she visited Shillong in December 1966.
+Indira instead, proposed the Reorganization plan, with an official statement from Government of India on 13 January 1967 to reorganise the state of Assam on the basis of a Federal structure conferring upon the hill areas equal status with the rest of the state of Assam.
+The Communist Party of India, stepped in, differing from the APHLC and Congress on a Federal structure in name of reorganisation, and called for the national integration of tribal people within the mainstream of Indian life, rather than merely looking from the development angle of tribal people with the statement:

 The alien Imperialist rulers of the country pursued a policy of keeping the tribal people of the Hills of Assam economically, socially, culturally and politically dwarfed deliberately retarding the normal process of developments of these people.
 This was quite in keeping with the Imperialist plan of perpertuating their exploitation and domination of our country.